-Ms. Esaki is also a trainer for the Anti-Defamation League and a volunteer Big Sister.
+Dr. Esaki is also a trainer for the Anti-Defamation League.

-Prior to receiving her doctorate in Social Welfare from the University at Albany in 2008, she spent over 15 years in the corporate Human Resources field for companies such as Genzyme, EMI Music, and Dun & Bradstreet.
+Prior to receiving her doctorate in Social Welfare from the University at Albany in 2008, she spent over 15 years in the corporate Human Resources field.
 Additional degrees include an MSW from Fordham University, an MBA from Columbia University, and a BA from The Johns Hopkins University.